mosterho/hMAIL-Log-Reader/README.md

 * The PHP code is running on a Ubuntu 20.04.6 LTS that has Apache and PHP installed.

 ## Customization for this script needed on your part
-* The first line of the fct_readdir function contains the path that houses the log files.
-Change the system name and/or path that points to your log files.
+* ~~The first line of the fct_readdir function contains the path that houses the log files.
+Change the system name and/or path that points to your log files.~~
-  On my Windows system, I setup FTP (IIS is installed by default) for reading the logs.
+  UPDATE: path to logs is now in "logreaderapp.json" On my Windows system, I setup FTP (IIS is installed by default) for reading the logs.
 Since this PHP script is used only internally, I setup FTP to access the folder using "anonymous".
   Note: my logs are changed daily and are not zipped/compressed.
 * The first line of the fct_readfile function contains internal LAN IPs (three octets) that can be ignored.